 7th of December, 16:30-17:30 CET

 The webinar is free of charge, but requires registration.
 You will receive the login details after you have registered.
-Click here to register!
+(Registrations are now closed)

 This webinar benefits from the work being developed under the LandSense project*, which aims at developing a citizen observatory and marketplace for land use and land cover monitoring.